 Once you’ve identified the problem spots, these three targeted fixes can make a huge difference:

-Tackling these drafts directly stops the heated or cooled air you’ve paid for from escaping.
+Tackling these drafts helps reduce the amount of heated or cooled air you’ve paid for from escaping.
 While the savings won't match a full replacement, these small projects deliver a real, noticeable improvement to your comfort and your energy bills.

 By taking control of your home's energy performance, you can lower bills and improve your comfort.
 Here is your simple plan to turn knowledge into action:

-Whether you start with a tube of caulk or plan a major upgrade, you are making an informed investment in your quality of life.
+Whether you start with a tube of caulk or decide to upgrade your windows, you’re making an informed investment in your comfort, long-term savings, and overall quality of life.
 The long-term energy savings of windows are about both your wallet and your well-being.